MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/make-call.md

 ## Make a call

-1. Look at the palm of your hand to open the Main menu, and then select the **Call** button.
+1. Look at the palm of your hand to open the Main menu, and then select the **Call activity** button.

     ![Screen shot of hand and Main menu.](media/main-menu.PNG "Screen shot of hand and Main menu")